ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_draftlab/lab04.md

 Draw some interesting trees using your function.

-## Create Snowflakes ... in San Diego!
+## Create Snowflakes

 By now you should be very skilled at creating fractals using recursions.
 Congratulations!
-Now you can do much more, even making it snow during summer in sunny San Diego!
+Now you can do much more, even making it snow during summer in sunny San Diego.
 In this exercise you will create the following snowflake structure (a.k.a.
 Koch Snowflake).

 <p align="center">
 ![](/images/labs/images/Von_Koch_curve.gif)